 The historical motivation for its initial return highlights one of its other problems: it moves back towards the practice of withholding the cup from the church.
 This was one reason intinction disappeared in the first place, and there’s no reason to move backwards on reformational principles on this point.
 While intinction was not practiced during the Reformation in the west, it was not unknown, and was addressed and rejected by several Reformers for all the above reasons.
-Intinction has never been introduced on biblical grounds, and that alone should be reason for it to be suspect.
+Intinction has never been introduced to the church on the grounds that it is the biblical form of administration, and that alone should be reason for it to be suspect.
 The cup should not wet the bread, but be drunk deeply by the people.

 The reasons I provided, along with pro-intinction objections and responses, can be found in greater detail in Walter Taylor’s irenic and forceful article ‘The Administration of Communion among Presbyterians’ and Lane Keister’s excellent paper on the history of practice along with a biblical and theological analysis.